KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Unidentified 2000s Hogwarts student's parents| Unidentified wizard killed at the Quad battlements|
 |Falco Tremblay|Poppy Pomfrey's Death Eater Opponent|

 Of course the Death Eaters are the saddest characters!
 And even the undefined ones, that has been either knocked out or killed...
 OR ARE BALD!
 It is a sad life - even their "names" indicates that.
 The happpiest character, on the other hand, thet are nor popular.
 Let's take a look at the character page for the happiest character of them all [Constance Pickering's sister](https://harrypotter.fandom.com/wiki/Constance_Pickering%27s_sister).
-This sites is short, making the good words count a lot.
+This site is short, making the good words count a lot.

 and found out where our favourite series has happiest and saddest!